Aarib-A/Introduction/README.md

 https://github.com/AaribAbdullah?tab=overview&from=2019-04-01&to=2019-04-30

 I worked on class projects from Compilers, Operating Systems, Artificaial Intelligence, Foundations of Software Engineering, and Software Development with Open Source.

+I am also using this account to work on projects